matthewferry/matthewferry/README.md

 Hi, I'm Matthew.
-I'm the Product Design Manager for the Community & Ecosystem team at GitHub.
+I'm the Product Design Manager for the Communities and Education teams at GitHub.

 Pickles. for. life.